magronv/univsos/README.md

-The output is a list [c1,p1,...,cr,pr], where each ci is a rational number and each pi is a rational polynomial You can verify afterwards that this yields a valid nonnegativty certificate of f with the following command:
+The output is a list [c1,p1,...,cr,pr], where each ci is a rational number and each pi is a rational polynomial such that f admits the following weigthed SOS decomposition:

+`f  = c1*p1^2 + ... + cr*pr^2`

+You can verify afterwards that this yields a valid nonnegativty certificate of f with the following command:

 `s := 0: for i from 1 to nops(sos)/2 do s := s + sos[2*i-1]*sos[2*i]^2 od: expand (f -s);`